Masari Confirms Lawal’s Appointment as Katsina SSG

 The governor also approved the appointment of Alhaji Bature Umar Masari as his new Chief of Staff.

-Masari, in a statement by his Director-General on New Media, Al-Amin Isa, Tuesday said their appointments were with immediate effect.
+Masari in a statement issued to journalists yesterday evening by his Director-General on New Media, Al-Amin Isa, said their appointments were with immediate effect.